 Clogged Condensate Line: When humidity is condensed into moisture during the cooling process, the condensate line safely drains it away.
 When the line or drain pan is clogged up, a float switch stops the AC before half of it is running underwater.

-H2: Stop Short Cycling in Its Tracks with Service Experts Heating & Air Conditioning
+H2: Stop Short Cycling in Its Tracks with Stevenson Service Experts

-If your air conditioner is short cycling, call a professional technician with Service Experts Heating & Air Conditioning.
+If your air conditioner is short cycling, call a professional technician with Stevenson Service Experts.
 They can quickly identify the root cause, working toward a solution that protects the rest of your HVAC system from the wear and tear of short cycling.
 To schedule an appointment or request an appointment, call 614-334-3192 today.